appveyor/website/src/docs/build-configuration.md

 **Note** that specific attribute like `PackageVersion` should exist in `.csproj` file to be patched.
 **Note** that the xmlns must not be defined or else the file won't be processed.

+Variables `{version}`, `{build}`, `{branch}` are shortcuts implemented specifically to use with patching.
+Use them exactly as described (in `{}` curly brackets).
-You can use environment variables substitution in file name and version formats, for example:
+You can use all other environment variables substitution in file name and version formats using standard environment variable notation, for example:

 ```yaml
 package_version: $(appveyor_build_version)